EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today, I did the exact same project as yesterday.
 The only difference is that I used Object Oriented Programming to deliver the awesome coffee to you.
 [View readme.](projects-source/day15/oop-coffee-machine/readme.md)
 ### R1D16
 Today I wrote a quiz game in Python.
 I used OOP concepts to design a question class, and a quizzer class.
 [View readme.](projects-source/day16/quiz-game/readme.md)
+### R1D17
+Today I experimented with Turtle graphics, a library as part of the Python library.
+It was fun getting to try to draw things on the screen using a turtle.
+The main project was a Hurst Paiting sort of project in which dots are drawn on the screen with varying colors and patterns.
+[View readme.](projects-source/day17/hurst-painting/readme.md)